 Advice on safe fasting

 The University is committed to supporting our Muslim staff and students during Ramadan.
 There are dedicated Muslim prayer rooms located in Education House on the ground floor.
 These rooms provide a suitable environment for prayer.
 There are rooms for men and women with wudhu facilities in the building.
-In addition, there is a reflection room for individual prayer and quiet reflection which is also located within Education House.
+In addition, there is a dedicated multi-faith prayer space on the ground floor of the BIOS building for both staff and students.
+Similarly, the Wellbeing Room on the ground floor of the library may also be used for prayer during advertised periods.
+Please check the events calendar for availability.
+This is also signposted at the entrance to the Wellbeing Room.

 We hope by having these multi-faith/reflection spaces well-located at each end of campus will be convenient.
-Access is via TUSC for TU students and staff only.
+Access is via TUSC for Teesside University students and staff only.

 If you require any adjustments or have any additional support please contact your Module Leader or email your school.